mgeduld/lear-notes/README.md

 - Fool has been part of the family for a long, long time.
 He's been Lear's best friend.
 He hates Goneril but he "pined" for two days after Cordelia's banishment.
 Maybe he knew her as a child.
 Maybe they had a relationship like Hamlet's with Yorrick.
 - The Fool becomes more and more mute in his final two scenes until he has no purpose.
 - "Let go thy hold when a great wheel runs down a hill, lest it break thy neck with following it"
+- i.5.
+Everything stripped away.
+Learn and the Fool talking like two old friends, and one of them says "I hope I don't go mad."

 ## Oswald